cjr8020/dropwizard-res-server-spring-oauth2/README.md

 1. database backend with an exposed health check
 1. Basic Authentication

-*Note*: this application is very simple and does **not** represent the organization of a typical software application project structure like this:
+*Note*: this application is very simple and does **not** represent the organization of a typical software application project structure that would look more like this:

 ```
 web-user-context-parent